 Carbon is a buzz word, especially related to the fuel supply.
 A top priority for Iowa Corn is building markets and demand for corn.
 It’s no secret that ethanol is a top market for corn grind, and we are working to increase ethanol’s share of the fuel tank.

 Ethanol is the most immediate and affordable low carbon fuel solution in the market today.
 Ethanol plants and individual farmers have invested in carbon pipeline projects to gain access to additional markets by reducing ethanol’s carbon intensity score and making it an even lower carbon fuel.
 Currently there are three carbon pipeline projects proposed to go through Iowa.
 We encourage farmers to have conversations with the companies as well as seek legal counsel.

-Iowa Corn Growers Association (ICGA) requested of legal counsel for this Guide to be prepared to make available to ICGA members and other agricultural landowners for their optional reference in relation to carbon pipelines.
+Iowa Corn Growers Association (ICGA) requested legal counsel to develop this Guide to make it available to ICGA members and other agricultural landowners for their reference in relation to carbon pipelines.
 Request a copy of the Guide here.